SAP-CLM-SL/ISLM/docs/ISLM_with_SAPAIServices_BTP/inference.md

 4. Enter the prediction class associated with your Intelligent Scenario (`ZCL_PLANTYPE_###`, where ### is your attendee id). <br/> Click the **Execute** button.
    ![](./images/SelectPredictionClass.png)

 5. Your trained model is now ready to predict the target **PLANETYPE**.
-To predict this target, inputs to model has to be provided. <br/> Copy the below text which contains the Inference Request with inputs in JSON format.<br/> Inference Request contains the features and its value which is input for the trained model. <br/> **topN**- Parameter which defines how many options will be predicted. <br/> Inputs would be **FLDATE, PRICE, SEATSMAX, SEATSOCC, SEATSMAX_B, SEATSMAX_F, SEATSOCC_B, SEATSOCC_F, PAYMENTSUM, CURRENCY**.
+To predict this target, inputs to model has to be provided. <br/> Copy the below text which contains the Inference Request with inputs in JSON format.<br/> Inference Request contains the features and its value which is input for the trained model. <br/> **topN**- Parameter which defines how many options will be predicted. <br/> Inputs would be **FLDATE, PRICE, SEATSMAX, SEATSOCC, SEATSMAXB, SEATSMAXF, SEATSOCCB, SEATSOCCF, PAYMENTSUM, CURRENCY**.
 ```json
 {
   "topN": 2,